Board Members

 He is also his Nations’ representative on the Alberni-Clayoquot Regional District, and has been its chair since 2016.

-He lives in Oceanside on Vancouver Island with his wife and two daughters.
+He lives in Oceanside on Vancouver Island.

 Heather Nooski